-4.0 The Beacon
+4.0 THE BEACON

-An extreme problem presents itself; a one centimeter beam aimed over 10,000 light has an almost zero probability of intersecting a detector on the Earth.
-A simple estimate of the probably of a detection is $\theta_s/4\pi$ , in this case approximately 10 $^{-21}$ .
-One could extrapolate that a Kardashev 2 (K2) civilization can construct the pointing accuracy of an ultra-advanced mechanism to aim an almost infinitively sharp beam at a target over thousands of light years with accuracy , but that will be left as a thought.
+An extreme problem presents itself; a one centimeter beam aimed over 10,000 light-years has an almost zero probability of intersecting a detector on the Earth.
+A simple estimate of the probably of a detection is $\theta s/4\pi$, in this case approximately $10^{-21}.$ One could extrapolate that a Kardashev 2 (K2) civilization can construct the pointing accuracy of an ultra-advanced mechanism to aim an almost infinitively sharp beam at a target over thousands of light years with accuracy, but that will be left as a thought.

-One can make another extrapolation, if the number of transmitters is increased to make the transmitter more isotropic-like it could make detection easier.
+One can make another extrapolation: if the number of transmitters is increased to make the transmitter more isotropic-like, it could make detection easier by increasing the probability of seeing a single beam.
 Suppose that a K2 type civilization capable of interstellar flight can reach a neutron star or black hole, it should have the technological capability to build a beacon consisting of an array of transmitters in a constellation of orbits about the neutron star.
-Let this constellation consist of 10 'neutrino' transmitters 1 meter in characteristic size 'covering' the area of a sphere 1000 km in radius with 10 particle accelerators in orbit figure 5.
+Let this constellation consist of 1018 'neutrino' transmitters 1 meter in characteristic size 'covering' the area of a sphere 1000 km in radius with 1018 particle accelerators in orbit (Figure 4).
 At the present time there is the development of plasma Wakefield particle accelerators that are meters in size [21, 22].
 It is probable that a K2 civilization may construct Wakefield electron accelerators of very small size.

-We will also suppose that a K2 civilization can solve all the problems of pointing errors and jitter, which could be substantial, the engineering physics is orders of magnitude beyond any our current civilization is capable of.
-Also the engineering physics involved in guidance, navigation and control of a constellation of 10 small space craft will be extremely complicated.
+We will also suppose that a K2 civilization can solve all the problems of pointing errors and jitter, which could be substantial, and that the engineering physics is orders of magnitude beyond any our current civilization is capable of.
+Also, the engineering physics involved in guidance, navigation and control of a constellation of 1018 small spacecraft will be extremely complicated.

 To summarize, the engineering physics approach would be to build a constellation of neutrino beam transmitters.
-Place, in orbit, at 100 neutron star radii, 10 advanced small Wakefield accelerators one meter long and 20 centimeters in diameter, figure 5., each point on figure 5 is occupied by an accelerator neutrino source, figure 6.
-Plasma-based accelerators are already producing high energy particle beams, what a K2 civilization may be capable of , for accelerators, is an extrapolation.
-With 10 accelerators pointing four pi radians the probability of detection increases to approximately 10-3 and the detection rate at 10,000 light years becomes approximately 5 per minute.
+Place, in orbit, at 100 neutron star radii, 10^{18} advanced small Wakefield accelerators one meter long and 20 centimeters in diameter (Fig. 4).
+Each point on Figure 4 is occupied by an accelerator neutrino source, (Fig. 5).
+Plasma-based accelerators are already producing high-energy particle beams; what a K2 civilization may be capable of for accelerators is an extrapolation.
+With 10^{18} accelerators pointing four pi radians, the probability of detection increases to approximately 10^{-3} and the detection rate at 10,000 light years becomes approximately 5 per minute.
 The power required for the whole artifact' is about .01 Solar, which is a K2 command of energy.

-Figure 5: A representational constellation of $10^{18}$ accelerator-transmitters in orbit(nothing to scale).
+Fig.4 A representational Constellation of 1018 accelerator-transmitters in orbit (nothing to scale).

-Figure 6: A schematic illustration of a possible neutrino acceleratortransmitter, the accelerator and lens (nothing to scale).
+Fig.5 A schematic illustration of a possible neutrino accelerator-transmitter, the accelerator and lens (nothing to scale).

 Of note, there is one constraint the advanced civilization must master.
-The transmitters in the orbital constellation must be configured as to appear to the gravitational lens as point-sources.
+The transmitters in the orbital constellation must be configured so as to appear to the gravitational lens as point-sources.
 It will be supposed that a K2 technology can master this technology.